-- To introduce buildings as consumers of resources for human needs and to enable responsible, creative addressing of this fact through design choices. - To enable an understanding of architectural design as integrating diverse functional concerns in a complex building through analysis and innovation. - To impart training in the resolving of spatial considerations with other physical aspects such as structures, services and climate.
+- 1. To introduce buildings as consumers of resources for human needs and to enable responsible, creative addressing of this fact through design choices. - 2.
+To enable an understanding of architectural design as integrating diverse functional concerns in a complex building through analysis and innovation. - 3.
+To impart training in the resolving of spatial considerations with other physical aspects such as structures, services and climate.

 Architecture is a man made addition to the world and is resource intensive.
 The questions in this regard are how to simplify needs and means.
 Concerns of sustainability drive the basic act of designing through the act of making.
-Further, architecture today is also required to integrate several physical concerns in a building as human needs in built environment have become more complex with respect to intensity, distribution and interdependency of activities/ programmes.
+Further, architecture today is also required to integrate several physical concerns in a building as human needs in the built environment have become more complex with respect to intensity, distribution and interdependency of activities/ programmes.
 Here the challenge is to address complex, service intensive needs in an efficient and innovative manner so as to conserve/ optimise resources and use them in an ingenious manner.
 Appropriate tools and techniques can be used in study and design.
+One of the exercises should incorporate the design and demonstration of net zero energy performance built environment with calculations and assessing compliance with performance standards and codes.